IIIF/website/source/community/groups/framework.md

 This document provides a framework for the formation and management of community and Technical Specification Groups within the IIIF community.
 Given the breadth and scale of IIIF, groups allow for focused work in concentrated areas of common interest, while also providing appropriate transparency and inclusiveness across the community.

-The Groups Framework is derived from the [Hydra Project group structure][hydra-groups], which is in turn informed by the experiences and guidelines of related organizations, including the W3C, the Research Data Alliance, and the Apache Software Foundation.
+The Groups Framework is derived from the [Samvera Project group structure][samvera-groups], which is in turn informed by the experiences and guidelines of related organizations, including the W3C, the Research Data Alliance, and the Apache Software Foundation.
 The IIIF Groups Framework aims to:

   * Be lightweight enough that work is not prevented from being done
   * Facilitate visibility and discovery of ongoing beneficial work